Automotive Use Cases

 The connected vehicle solves this by allowing vehicle manufacturers to collect key driver performance indicators such as time travelling, distance travelled, speed, braking patterns, etc., often in real-time, which can then be monetized to insurance companies to inform insurance policy pricing.

-GDPR requires that vehicle manufacturers collect specific and informed consent from users to collect, process and monetize data in this manner.
-However, user perception of insurance premiums and how this data might be used to justify increasing premium charges could lead to low consent rates and high withdrawal of consent
+ePrivacy laws and the GDPR impact manufacturers ability to process data in this manner, requiring specific and informed consent under ePrivacy and a lawful basis under GDPR.
+However, user perception of insurance premiums and how this data might be used to justify increasing premium charges could lead to low consent rates and high withdrawal of consent.

-Processing customer data via the Truata Anonymization Platform means that all consumer driving behaviour can be captured, anonymized, analysed and modelled to inform on optimal insurance pricing and policy design.
+Processing customer data via the Trūata Anonymization Service means that all consumer driving behaviour can be captured, anonymized, analysed and modelled to inform on optimal insurance pricing and policy design.

-Follow the links below to learn more about the use cases for the Truata Anonymization Solution.
+Follow the links below to learn more about the use cases for the Trūata Anonymization Service.